Photo by Maria Argiroudaki on Pexels.

 And we all have free choice and can live our lives as we please.

-It’s your life, so you need to make your own decisions and only change things if it feels right and makes sense to you.
+Remember that this is your life, so you need to make your own decisions and decide what you want and don’t want, and to only change things if it feels right and makes sense to you.

-That my life is most fulfilled and joyful when I’m at ease, at peace, relaxed and have the mind space and capacity to be fully present with and to what I do.
+My life is most fulfilled and joyful when I’m at ease, at peace, relaxed and have the mind space and capacity to be fully present with and to what I do – especially if that is just sitting and allowing my thoughts to sort themselves out.

 And you always have the chance to find out for yourself – by trying.